-Think of three things that are similar about Gijon and Watford and three things that are different about them.
+Think of one thing that is similar about Gijon and Watford and one thing that is different about them.
 Write a description or draw/paint a poster that explains the similarities and differences.
 This is the sort of work that we could include in our cultural shoebox project.